 Cineraria is normally reproduced from seed, although stem cuttings taken in the fall can be used to create new plants for indoor winter growing:

 - Remove a 4- to 6-inch stem tip, ideally without flowers, from the stem.
-All save the top leaves should be removed.
+All except the top leaves should be removed.

 - Plant the cut end in a small container filled with standard potting soil after dipping it in rooting hormone.

-- Wet the soil and place the planted cutting in a large plastic bag, making that the plastic does not come into contact with the leaves.
+- Wet the soil and place the planted cutting in a large plastic bag.
+Make sure the plastic does not come into contact with the leaves.

 Tip #7: Propagating Cineraria From Seed

 Cineraria is typically produced by seed in the commercial trades as a cut flower.
 Lightly push the seeds into the soil in tiny pots or flat trays containing retail seed-starter mix.
 Don't cover them because they need sunshine to germinate.

 Keep the seeds wet.
 Germination takes 14 to 21 days on average.
 Seedlings can be transplanted into individual pots when they acquire genuine leaves and continue to grow.
 After seed germination, the plants will bloom 16 to 18 weeks later.

 These plants will easily reseed and colonize if cultivated as garden perennials.
 Deadhead the blossoms before the seeds mature if you want to avoid this.

 Feed cineraria plants every two weeks with a half-strength balanced fertilizer, starting when flower buds develop.
 These plants have a continuous appetite but don't want to suffocate by fertilizer.